 Fibre - Adequate fibre in a healthy diet supports bowel and cardiovascular health as well as assisting with weight management.
 There are three types of fibre - soluble, insoluble and resistant starch.
 A variety of vegetables, fruit, legumes and whole grains will provide you with all three types of fibre.

-Glutamine - A naturally occurring amino acid that helps to nourish your gut through its anti-inflammatory and protective properties.
-Try True Glutamine for a pure, plant-based and gut-loving addition to your daily routine.
+Supplements - Natural products such as Gut Health and amino acids like Glutamine helps to nourish your gut through their protective properties.
+Try True Glutamine or True Gut Health for gut-loving additions to your daily routine.

 Carding S, Verbeke K, Vipond DT, Corfe BM, Owen LJ.
 Dysbiosis of the gut microbiota in disease.
 Microbial Ecology in Health and Disease.
 2015;26:10.3402/mehd.v26.26191. doi:10.3402/mehd.v26.26191.